BIOL275-MSUM/BIOL275-MSUM.github.io/eda-repository.md

-# EDA Repository
+# EDA Repository Setup

+For this assignment, you will set up a GitHub repository for your group project.
+Your repository will be the central place where your team collaborates on your exploratory data analysis (EDA).

-## Claim Your Group Repository
+## 1. Claim Your Group Repository

-To get started, you need to claim your group repository for this assignment via GitHub Classroom.
+Each group will use a GitHub Classroom repository for their project.

-1. **Access the Assignment Link:**
+1.  **Access the Assignment Link**
-   - Log into D2L.
-   - Navigate to the Biostatistics course.
+    -   Log into D2L and navigate to the Biostatistics course.
-   - Locate the assignment link titled *Exploratory Data Analysis Group Assignment*.
+    -   Locate the *Exploratory Data Analysis Group Assignment* link.
+    -   Click the link to access GitHub Classroom.
 2.  **Claim Your Repository:**
-   - Choose one person to claim the repository:
+    -   One person should claim the repository on behalf of the group.
-       - Click on the assignment link in D2L.
-       - Sign in to GitHub if prompted.
+    -   Sign in to GitHub if prompted and accept the assignment.
-       - Accept the assignment and create your group repository.
     -   Name the repository using the last names of each group member, separated by hyphens (e.g., `merkord-broderick`).
-   - After the repo is created, other group members should follow the link and join the same repository.
+    -   Next, other group members should follow the same D2L link, find the repository, and join it.
 3.  **Clone the Repository:**
     -   All group members should do this.
     -   Copy the repository URL from GitHub.
     -   Open RStudio.
-   - Go to *File* > *New Project* > *Version Control* > *Git*.
+    -   Go to *File* \> *New Project* \> *Version Control* \> *Git*.
     -   Paste the URL and choose a directory on your computer.
     -   Click *Create Project*.

+## 2. Configure Project Options

+After cloning, adjust your RStudio project settings:

+-   Enable Git version control if it is not already active.
+-   Adjust settings as needed (see [Project Options](project-options.html) for details).

+## 3. Set Up Your Folder Structure

+Organize your repository with the following folders:

+-   `data/` – Store datasets here.
+-   `output/` – Save graphs and other output here.

+Add these folders to your `.gitignore` file to prevent them from being tracked by Git.

+For guidance on structuring your project, refer to [Organizing Data](organizing-data.html).

+## 4. Create Essential Files

+Each group should create the following files.

+-   **Individual R Script** (`your-name.R`)\
+    Each team member should create an R script to experiment with code.

+-   **Quarto Report File** (`eda.qmd`)\
+    This is your shared document for writing the report.

+-   **README File** (`README.md`)\
+    A README file provides a brief summary of your project.
+To create one, install the **usethis** package and run the following command in the R console:

+    ``` r
+    usethis::use_readme_md()
+    ```

+    Note: only one person should create the shared files (report and readme files), while each person should create their own R script.

+## 5. Commit and Push Your Changes

+1. Save all open files in RStudio
+2. Use the Git tab in RStudio to **stage** and **commit** your changes.
+3.  **Push** updates to GitHub.
+4. Verify your files are visible in your repository online.
+5. You may need to **Pull** updates from GitHub before pushing, if another group member has pushed a commit since the last time you pulled.

-## README Setup
+## 6. Update your README

+Your README.md file should be updated to include the following:

+-   Project Title

+-   A sentence describing the project; e.g. an expanded version of "this is an exploratory data analysis for Biostatistics"

+-   List of team members

+-   Project Abstract

+-   Instructions for downloading and saving the necessary data files

 Edit the README file (either right there on GitHub or RStudio after cloning the repository) to include your names, the project title, and the abstract.
 The names and title should be formatted as second-level headings.
 The entire readme should look something like this\*.